SRS Family Foundation Inc

 Leadership Philosophy:

-Sheila Sarma, president of the SRS Family Foundation, has stated: "We believe that by empowering youth and maximizing opportunities for them to succeed, we empower our world."
-The foundation emphasizes that "Every young person deserves to realize their potential and focus on their well-being in a holistic way."
+Sheila Sarma, president of the SRS Family Foundation, has stated: "We believe that by empowering youth and maximising opportunities for them to succeed, we empower our world."
+The foundation emphasises that "Every young person deserves to realise their potential and focus on their well-being in a holistic way."

 Application Process & Timeline